robinfire110/NoGS/README.md

  Once you save, the popup will automatically close, the extension will reload and your changes will go into effect.

+## VPN Blockers
+ Some VPNs come with features to block certain sites labeled as malware, trackers or ads (i.e. Surfshark's ClearWeb, NordVPN's Threat Protection etc).
+Depending on your VPN, enabling these features may result in this extension not functioning properly.
+This is because the VPN may block the APIs used to make this extension function.
+If you are having issues and you have a VPN with these capabilities, try turning off these features to see if this resolves your issue.
+Additionally, if you have the ability to whitelist sites, whitelisting the API site (freeipapi.com) may also resolve the issue.

+ Depending on the VPN, you may be unable to use this extension and your VPN blockers enabled at the same time.
+I apologize if this is the case

 # Versions
+## 1.3
+* Switch to FreeIpApi (from ipify and ip-api)
+	* Done to simplify program to only use 1 API instead of 2 and for better compatibility with Ad Blockers (I found this one wasn't blocked as much).
+* Fixed bug where the Blocked Screen would not load properly.
+* Made it so if VPN gets turned on and you are on a block page, that page will automatically redirect.

 ## 1.2
 * Icon
 * Improved UI (with Bootstrap 5) on Options and Blocked screens.